Kosev-Lex/NanoLM-Studio/README.md

 It combines document ingestion, cleaning, ByteLevel BPE tokenization, PyTorch training, interactive generation, and attention visualisation in one Tk application.

-It has gone through a number of iterations and this V4 Studio is a reliability-focused version.
+Although this is the first time I have released it publicly, the program has gone through a number of iterations and this V4 Studio is a reliability-focused version.
 It has a five-tab workflow while correcting the package, storage, cache, training, threading, and generation problems found in earlier versions.

 <figure style="width: 560px; max-width: 100%"><img src="snap_20260903.png" alt="" style="width: 100%; height: auto; display: block"></figure>